 February–May 2026

-Mediterranean migration remains dangerous and update-sensitive
+Mediterranean migration remains dangerous and continues to change

 Prayer significance: Pray for the protection of vulnerable people, for wise and humane policy, and for churches to show compassion without losing discernment.